openjusticeok/spi-2023/README.md

 Judging by our analysis and the [data guide](https://github.com/stanford-policylab/opp/blob/master/data_readme.md), it seems like we have full data coverage from 2012 to 2016 (we also have no info on make / model / color after 2017).
 We'll probably want to limit our analysis to those years to be sure we're using the best quality data.

-The next step in answering our research question is to clean up the relevant columns.
+Unfortunately, like most data in the world of public policy, this data is very messy -- too messy to answer our research question without more work.
+Thus, the next step will be cleaning up the relevant columns.
 In this case, we'll need to pay special attention to the `vehicle_make`, `vehicle_model`, and `vehicle_color` columns.

+Our data cleaning tasks:
+- Clean up the `vehicle_make`, `vehicle_model`, and `vehicle_color` columns so that they're consistent and easy to read.
+- Filter out the data we're not interested in -- in this case, we don't need data from 2018 onward, and we don't need the rows corresponding to pedestrian citatinos (where `type` is `"pedestrian"`).

+We'll go through how to accomplish each of these together.

 ---
 # SPI Session 2: Tulsa (July 20-21, 2023)